moq-wg/moq-transport/draft-lcurley-warp.md

 The client MUST send a ROLE parameter with one of the three values specified above.
 The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application in question.

-# Security Considerations

-## Resource Exhaustion
-Live media requires significant bandwidth and resources.
-Failure to set limits will quickly cause resource exhaustion.

-Warp uses QUIC flow control to impose resource limits at the network layer.
-Endpoints SHOULD set flow control limits based on the anticipated media bitrate.

-The media producer prioritizes and transmits streams out of order.
-Streams might be starved indefinitely during congestion.
-The producer and consumer MUST cancel a stream, preferably the lowest priority, after reaching a resource limit.

 # Containers
 The container format describes how the underlying codec bitstream is encoded.
 This includes timestamps, metadata, and generally anything required to decode and display the media.